naceoci01/tenancy-admin/initial-terraform/README.md

 # Terraform to configure tenancy

-(doc in progress - 02/11/2025)
+(doc in progress - 08/22/2025)

 To set up a "Cloud Engineer" tenancy, there are several main steps to getting set up.
 The scripts here will do some of them.

 - Parent Tenancy Steps
 - Github Repo for these stacks
-- Create Identity Domain and initial Groups (Stack 00)
+- Create Identity Domain and Groups (Stack 00)
 - Configure SSO (with optional JIT)
 - Create main compartments, policies and dynamic groups (Stack 0)
 - Ongoing (via cron or function) Compartment and quota policy per engineer (Stack 1)
 - Create admin compartment, server, and dynamic group (Stack 2)
-- Create advanced services (TBD)
+- Create VCN via LZ (Stack 3)
+- Additional OCI Services (Stack 4 and beyond - not created yet as of August 2025)

 ## Parent Tenancy
 Subscribe all needed regions